bguest/Segment16/README.md

 Color Effects.
 Text Effects control what segments are "on".
 Color Effects control what color the on and off segments are.

-Generally in Normal mode typing `R` will reset the current effects to some default settings.
+Generally in normal mode typing `R` will reset the current effects to some default settings.

 ## Text Effects